Six Famous Philosophers and Their Definitions of Happiness

 4. Nietzsche and the critique of happiness

 Nietzsche thought that living peacefully and without any worries is a desire of mediocre people, who don’t place a higher value on life.
 He viewed the concept of being happy as ‘being well’, due to favorable circumstances, or good fortune.
-However, he saw it as an ephemeral condition.
+Yet, he saw it as an ephemeral condition.

 In fact, in his view, happiness would be a kind of ‘ideal state of laziness’.
 In other words, having no worries or fears.
 On the other hand, he also considered it to be a vital force, a spirit of struggle against all obstacles that limit freedom and self-assertion.